aliyun-mq/rocketmq-logging/README.md

 </dependencies>
 ```

-This project uses a different configuration file, which is `rmq.logback-test.xml/rmq.logback.xml/rmq.sdk.logback.xml`
+This project uses different configuration files, which is different from logback, and they are listed below by their
+loading priority:

+* `rmq.logback-test.xml`: configuration file for unit tests.
+* `rmq.logback.xml`: configuration file for production environment.
+* `rmq.proxy.logback.xml`: configuration file for rocketmq-proxy.
+* `rmq.broker.logback.xml`: configuration file for rocketmq-broker.
+* `rmq.namesrv.logback.xml`: configuration file for rocketmq-namesrv.
+* `rmq.controller.logback.xml`: configuration file for rocketmq-controller.
+* `rmq.tools.logback.xml`: configuration file for rocketmq-tools.
+* `rmq.client.logback.xml`: configuration file for rocketmq-client.

-instead of `logback-text.xml/logback.groovy/logback.xml`.
-Similar to standard logback configuration file, it will be
+Both of them are used to configure the logging system for different components of RocketMQ.
+Similar to standard logback
-loaded from the classpath.
+configuration file, it will be loaded from the classpath.

 Besides, this library provides some extensions from logback, you can check them below.